PlutoNetwork/Pluto-iOS/README.md

 #### Prerequisites

-If you're using a Mac, install Xcode and clone this repo.
+If you're using a Mac, install Xcode.

-If you're using a PC, sell it and buy a Mac and then install Xcode and clone this repo.
+If you're using a PC, sell it and buy a Mac and then install Xcode.

 #### Basic Installation